 - Choose your bedtime based on when you want to get up.
 Plan to spend seven to eight hours a night in bed.

-- Make a bedtime routine — for example, snack, bath, tooth-brushing, toileting — and follow it every evening.
+- Make a bedtime routine — for example, snack, evening medication, tooth-brushing, using the restroom — and follow it every evening.

 - Spend time outdoors and exercise every day, in the morning if possible.
 Avoid exercise after 8:00 p.m.